 HUBER HEIGHTS – Golden Times is a calendar of events for the Huber Heights Senior Center located at 6428 Chambersburg Road.

-The next screening day will be Thursday, May 12, at the senior center.
+The next screening day will be Thursday, June 9, by the Fairborn Hearing Clinic.
 Please call 233-9999 to make an appointment.
-Fairborn Hearing Clinic conducts a basic hearing screening and hearing aids are examined.
+A basic hearing screening is conducted and hearing aids are examined.
 Minor repairs may be made on site.
 Open to seniors in the community.

 TAI CHI & GOLDEN QI (Chair Chi)